OriyaCalfon/OriyaCalfon/README.md

 I'm a highly motivated developer with hands-on experience in both frontend and backend development, with strong proficiency in modern web technologies — particularly in **React** and **Node.js**.
 I currently serve as a Full Stack Developer at Dojo, where I work on developing frontend interfaces using **React Native** and **TypeScript**, while also contributing to server-side development with **Node.js** and **Strapi**.

-🚀 I constantly seek to expand my knowledge and skills.
+🚀 I'm always expanding my knowledge and skills.
 🎯 I have a strong commitment to quality and precision.
-🧠 I excel at learning new technologies rapidly and independently.
+🧠 I excel at learning new technologies quickly and independently.

 ---